TCU vs. Arizona State Predictions & Picks - NCAA Tournament First Round

 TCU vs. Arizona State Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest that pits the TCU Horned Frogs (21-12) against the Arizona State Sun Devils (23-12) at Ball Arena is expected to be a close matchup based on our computer prediction, which projects a final score of 71-70 in favor of TCU.
+Friday's contest features the TCU Horned Frogs (21-12) and the Arizona State Sun Devils (23-12) matching up at Ball Arena in what is expected to be a competitive matchup, with a projected 71-70 victory for TCU according to our computer prediction.
 Tipoff is at 10:05 PM ET on March 17.

 Based on our computer prediction, Arizona State is projected to cover the point spread (5.5) versus TCU.
-The two sides are projected to fall short of the 141.5 over/under.
+The two sides are expected to come in below the 142.5 total.

 TCU vs. Arizona State Game Info & Odds